Alternate Route to Certification in Early Childhood Education

 Applications are accepted throughout the year.

 To be considered for the program, applicants must meet the following minimum requirements:

-- Have completed a bachelor's degree with 15 credits in the areas of typical and atypical
+- Have completed a bachelor's degree with 15 credits in human growth and development.

 - Have passed the Praxis I or have SAT scores of at least 1100 and received a waiver